Design-Based Anytime-Valid Inference for Randomized Experiments with Delayed Outcomes and Staggered Entry: Confidence Sequences for and

 Following \citet{waudbysmith}, we say that intervals $(\hat{\theta}_t \pm L_t)_{t}$ form a $(1-\alpha)$-asymptotic confidence sequence for $(\theta_t)_{t}$ if they approximate some nonasymptotic $(1-\alpha)$-confidence sequence with bounds $L_t^*$ such that $L_t^*/L_t \to 1$ almost surely.
-Leveraging the strong approximation and a mixture martingale provided in the appendix, we establish the following result for any estimator satisfying the event-time condition of Theorem~\ref{thm:single_arm_martingale}. \begin{theorem}[Asymptotic Confidence Sequence for $\hat{r}_t(w)$] Assume outcomes are bounded ($|y_i(w)| \leq B$), propensities are bounded away from zero ($\pi_i(w) \geq \pi_{\min} > 0$), and $V_t(w) \to \infty$ as $t \to \infty$.
+Leveraging the strong approximation and a mixture martingale provided in the appendix, we establish the following result for any estimator satisfying the event-time condition of Theorem~\ref{thm:single_arm_martingale}. \begin{theorem}[Asymptotic Confidence Sequence for $r_t(w)$] Assume outcomes are bounded ($|y_i(w)| \leq B$), propensities are bounded away from zero ($\pi_i(w) \geq \pi_{\min} > 0$), and $V_t(w) \to \infty$ as $t \to \infty$.
 For any $\eta^2 > 0$, define the boundary for the error process $\hat{r}_t(w) - r_t(w)$ as

 Then $\hat{r}_t(w) \pm b(\hat{V}_t(w);\alpha)$ is a $(1-\alpha)$ asymptotic confidence process for $r_t(w)$. \end{theorem} The boundary $b(V;\alpha)$ is the normal-mixture boundary from \citet{howard2021time} and is used similarly in \citet{waudbysmith, ham}.
 Note that the asymptotic definition above requires only that the ratio $L_t^*/L_t \to 1$, not that the intervals shrink.
-Our cumulative estimand $r_t(w)$ grows with $t$, so our confidence processes grow in width rather than shrink.
-However, the rescaled process $r_t(w)/|\mathcal{E}_t|$ would have shrinking intervals, and the practical conclusions are invariant to rescaling: if the confidence sequences for $\hat{r}_t(1)$ and $\hat{r}_t(0)$ fail to intersect, those for $\hat{r}_t(1)/|\mathcal{E}_t|$ and $\hat{r}_t(0)/|\mathcal{E}_t|$ also fail to intersect, and vice versa.
-We therefore work directly with the cumulative estimand, which aligns with our business objective of comparing total rewards.
+The intervals need not shrink on the cumulative scale, because $r_t(w)$ itself grows with $t$.
+If desired, one can divide both arm-level intervals by $N_t$ to obtain intervals for average cumulative reward.
+Under bounded residuals and growing $N_t$, these rescaled intervals tighten with time.
+This common rescaling does not change whether the two arm-level intervals overlap at a fixed time.
+We therefore work on the cumulative scale, which matches the objective of comparing total rewards.